atharv25bai11374-beep/VehicleRentalSystem/README.md

-Vehicle, Customer, and Rental data is stored using private fields with appropriate methods for accessing and modifying the data.
+Vehicle, Customer and Rental data are stored in fields, with methods that allow access and changes.